Summer rumblings could herald a stormy fall for U.S. stocks

 "This wave of good news coming in the form of this double-digit earnings growth is in the rear-view window now and I think it's kind of hard to look out and see what's the catalyst to get buyers to jump back in aggressively," said Eric Kuby, chief investment officer, North Star Investment Management Corp., Chicago.

-For a graphic on historical performance of major U.S. stock indexes, click: http://reut.rs/2idvaqd
+(For a graphic on historical performance of major U.S. stock indixes, click http://bit.ly/2whFbZC)

 BUY THE DIP?